 Those who are following accrual concepts need not report anything in notes to accounts, but if the company following a cash basis, then it has to report in notes to accounts.

 - Stakeholders are more focus on the accrual concept rather than cash basis because accrual concept shows permanent of business and reflect the accurate and fair view of financial statement.

 - Accrual basis is beneficial in the preparation of projected financial statements.
 It can determine the upcoming expense and sale, which provides a great tool in tax planning.

 - Cash basis method simple to use because it records the transaction when it is paid, it is generally used by the small companies and individuals.

 Disadvantages of Expense Recognition Principles

-- It is very difficult for a small company to manage its books accounts because the accrual concept required monthly reporting and which required skill employee to manage it in a proper way.
+- It is challenging for a small company to manage its books accounts because the accrual concept required monthly reporting and which required skill employee to manage it properly.

 - It is difficult to change from one method to the accrual method because it requires a cost.

-- Cash basis records the transaction when it paid but in reality, there can be some expenses that need to be paid in future that why investors will not be able to make decisions whether the company making profit or loss.
+- The cash basis recorded the transaction when it paid.
+Still, in reality, there can be some expenses that need to be paid in the future that why investors will not be able to make decisions about whether the company is making profit or loss.

-- Cash Basis principle does not depict the correct profitability of a company.
+- Cash Basis principle does not depict the true profitability of a company.